 After tackling religion and caste in Mulk and Article 15, Anubhav Sinha looks at patriarchy and domestic violence in Thappad.
 The film opens with a bunch of people eating ice candy.
 These people are in different states of marriage—engaged, happily married, unhappily married, and widowed.
-All of them are connected to Amrita (Taapse Pannu), a housewife, married to Vikram (Pavail Gulati).
+All of them are connected to Amrita (Taapse Pannu), a housewife who is married to Vikram (Pavail Gulati).
 Amrita and Vikram host a gathering to celebrate Vikram's transfer to London.
 At the party, Vikram learns that he will be working under some new guy in London.
-Not happy by this, an agitated Vikram has an argument with his boss.
+Not happy by this, an agitated Vikram argues with his boss.
 In the ensuing mêlée, he slaps Amrita in front of everyone.
-Thappad shows the impact of the slap on the life of Amrita.
+Thappad shows the impact of the slap on Amrita's life.
 It raises the point that not even one slap, even if it was in the heat of the moment and even if it was not intentional, should be accepted.
 Nahi maar sakta hai.
-Co-written by Mrunmayee Lagoo, Thappad tries to show a mirror to people on how unfairly they treat the women in their lives, just as Article 15 was a primer for urban India to make them aware of the stronghold of the caste system in Indian soceity.
+Co-written by Mrunmayee Lagoo, Thappad tries to show a mirror to people on how unfairly they treat the women in their lives, just as Article 15 was a primer for urban India to make them aware of the stronghold of the caste system in Indian society.

 In Thappad, women think and talk a lot about their inner happiness.
 Amrita reminisces about her college days and tells her lawyer Netra (Maya Sarao), that she wanted only two things in life—respect and happiness.
 She still wishes for these two things in her life.
 However, due to the thappad, she is not able to respect herself.
 She used to wake up earlier than anyone in the house, prepare tea, and click the picture of the same sky every day.
 And she felt happy even with the monotony of her routine.
 She has lost that happiness.
 Netra philosophizes that difficult choices force people to choose the easy path where they lie and pretend to be happy, like the lie she has told herself about her marriage.
 In her borrowed time with her boyfriend, she says that everyone has the right to be happy.
 Later, Amrita asks her mother-in-law Sulakshna (Tanvi Azmi) if she is happy in life, who replies that for women, their happiness lies in the happiness of their family.
 Amrita's father, Jayant (Kumud Mishra), also talks about the happiness of mothers and says they find happiness in the happiness of others.
 During Amrita's pregnancy, her parents again discuss that they should keep her happy.
 When Amrita wavers for a bit in her decision to separate, her father advises her that sometimes doing the right thing might not necessarily lead to happiness.
 Towards the end of the film, all the women make decisions in life for their happiness.
 Amrita's mother-in-law agrees with her decision to move out and blesses her to be happy in life.
 Netra breaks up with Priyan (Rohan Khurana) and says that she wants to be happy in everything she does now.
 Shivani (Dia Mirza) speaks to her daughter and says she does not need any man and that she is happy by herself.
 These women are only looking to be happy.
 This is precisely why I was disappointed that the film gave a path to happiness to all the upper-class women, but for Sunita (Geetika Vidya Ohlan), a house help, who faced the most abuse, there was no clear exit strategy.
 Her choices were violent retaliation and contentment with dancing.
 Her economic situation, perhaps, made it harder for her to move out, but for a film that talked about not accepting even ek thappad, Sunita deserved a path to long-term happiness, too.

 In my post on Noah Baumbach's Marriage Story, I wrote about the invisibility of a couple in their marital life.
 Thappad also portrays the invisibility but only of its women.
 Their lives.
 Their dreams.
 Their choices.
 The next day after the party, Vikram comes down, and all he talks about is himself.
 How he felt humiliated.
 In his scheme of things, he does not see Amu as an individual, and not once he brings up the humiliation he inflicted on Amu.
 How she would have felt.
 The house with the blue door in London is Vikram's dream.
 Amrita starts dreaming about the same, forgetting that her favorite color is yellow.
 The nameplate outside their house only has Vikram's name, and Amrita's name is missing from there.
 Even Amrita's brother also does not see the issue with Vikram's slap.
 At the house of Vikram's father, his sister-in-law serves food quietly while all the men eat together.
 She has only one speaking line in the entire film.
-Amrita's father says about his wife Sandhya that all her life, she lived for the happiness of others, forgetting her own happiness.
-Later, Sandhya makes him realize that while fulfilling the dreams of his daughter, he forgot the dreams of his wife.
+Amrita's father says that his wife Sandhya lived all her life for the happiness of others, forgetting her own happiness.
+Later, Sandhya makes him realize that while fulfilling his daughter's dreams, he forgot his wife's dreams.
 She wanted to be a singer, but he never asked and encouraged her.
-Rohit Jaisingh (Manav Kaul), the journalist, does not see that his wife Netra can have the skills to be a good lawyer.
+Rohit Jaisingh (Manav Kaul), the journalist, needs to see that his wife Netra can have the skills to be a good lawyer.
 He slyly remarks that a rival lawyer would have deliberately lost to her.
 Netra remarks that in public events, everyone is seeing only him, and she wonders what she is doing there with him.

-Vikram does not seem to be a bad person or husband, but the signs of his entitlement were visible all along.
+Vikram does not seem to be a bad person or husband, but the signs of his entitlement are visible.
 The slap only made Amrita see these things which she had been ignoring.
-Early in the film, when the printer or the internet does not work, Vikram starts blaming Amrita.
+Early in the film, Vikram starts blaming Amrita when the printer or the internet does not work.
 He orders her to switch on the geyser.
 When he comes down, he gets annoyed by the noises in the kitchen.
 He invites people to his house for a party without even asking Amrita.
-Just watch how he orders Amrita with his hand gestures to meet and greet his boss when he arrives at the party.
+Watch how he orders Amrita with his hand gestures to meet and greet his boss when he arrives at the party.
 When he sees his neighbor with a new car, he slyly comments, "Karti kya hai yeh?" insinuating that she does not deserve it.
 While going to work, he asks why they let women drive.
 Vikram mentions that he agreed to marry Amrita even though she did not know cooking despite being a foodie, as if he did her a favor.
-He enjoys a smoke himself, but when he sees Swati (Naila Grewal) taking a drag, he questions her if her financé knows about it.
+He enjoys a smoke, but when he sees Swati (Naila Grewal) taking a drag, he asks her if her financé knows about it.
 Even the morning after the slap, it was all about him.
 His dreams.
 His humiliation.
 His future.
-Amrita listened to all this quietly, hoping he would say something about her.
+Amrita listened quietly to this, hoping he would say something about her.
 But he does not apologize to her.
 He only does so after their divorce right at the end when he finally realizes his mistake.

 Then, there is Amrita's father, Jayant, whom I initially disliked because he felt like someone who thinks he was a good man because he did what is expected from a decent human.
 Like the imaandari-ka-ghamand that we saw in Amit Masurkar's Newton.
 Also, he behaved in a really patronizing manner with his wife.
-He would say these comments at his wife either praising himself or subtly reminding her of her faults.
-In his first scene in the film, he reveals to Sandhya Ji (Ratna Pathak Shah) that on their wedding day, her father cried and asked him to forgive her mistakes.
-However, he adds that she never committed any mistake, just that she boils the tea too long.
-Then, at later stages in the film, he reiterates that she boils the tea much longer than he likes.
+He would say these comments at his wife, praising himself or subtly reminding her of her faults.
+In his first scene in the film, he reveals to Sandhya Ji (Ratna Pathak Shah) that her father cried and asked him to forgive her mistakes on their wedding day.
+However, he adds that she never made any mistakes; she just boils the tea for too long.
+Later in the film, he reiterates that she boils the tea much longer than he likes.
 When Amrita is about to be born, he says to Sandhya that he did not fight with her during the pregnancy.
 Because he did not fight with her during pregnancy (which one would expect from a person at all times), he praised himself.
 And, then, finally, in one of the film's most beautiful scenes, Sandhya makes him realize that she had to compromise on her desires to take care of her family.
 He is taken aback because he believes he never stopped her from doing anything.
 But at the same time, he never encouraged her either.
 He motivated his daughter, but he never did the same to his wife.
 I was surprised by myself how much I disliked his character's mahanta.
 But after much thinking, I felt a little less harsh towards him.
 His imperfect feminism was way better than others' entitled patriarchy.
 At least he was trying.
 He admonishes his son for raising his voice while speaking to his fiancée Swati.
 He is the only one in the film who addresses his wife with a respectable Ji.
 Like Amrita had talked about respect and happiness, Sandhya Ji at least got respect in her marriage.
 He is also one of the rare men who is seen working in the kitchen.
 When Vikram goes to the kitchen, he cannot even find tea and gets frustrated in a minute.
 (There is another nice guy Priyan who is a chef.
 Perhaps, the film is saying that men who can cook are better.)
 If Thappad does not villainize all the men, it also puts some blame on women and their years and years of conditioning to accept patriarchal norms without questioning them.
 But no one is portrayed as a saint or a devil in the film.

 Like other films this year, Thappad also has moments of solidarity among women.
 When Vikram wonders about Shivani's rapid professional growth, Amrita replies, "Mehnat karti hai."
 Later, in front of Vikram's lawyer, Amrita stands up for her lawyer.
 "Lawyer se activist nahi bani hai, lawyer se ek aurat ban gayi hai."
 But as always, it is the silent moments that stand out.
 Vikram increases Sunita's salary without her asking and says that she should tell him if Amrita calls.
 To me, it felt like he was bribing her.
 She accepts it but quietly returns it later, demonstrating sisterhood by standing up for her Didi.